lindhjonathan/xmlconverter/README.md

 1. Clone this repository
 2. Move to ../xmlconverter
-3. run by typing 'python3 converter.py'
+3. Run by typing 'python3 converter.py'
+4. On success, an XML file will be generated called 'transformed.xml'